ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 #### EXAMPLE 1: A minimal DID document (JSON-LD)

-(not a did:cosmos did document, shown for comparison)
+(not a did:ixo did document, shown for comparison)

 ```json
 {